BlueAcura/min-linux/README.md

 also if you want to compile the kernel n shi i left my .config in this repository (the init file the system uses is also in here)
+(and the busybox .config file if you also want to compile busybox)

 # tf does ts even have
 uhhh